Patient Participation Group (PPG)

 Latest Meeting Minutes

-Attendees: Dr An Poelvoorde (GP), Kajal Shah (Practice Manager), Ruth dar (PPG Member), Louise Sless (PPG Member), Danica Stefanovic (PPG Member), Kusam Pal (PPG Member), Michael Adeyeye (PPG Member), David Freedman (PPG Member), David Scanlon (PPG Member).
+Attendees: Dr An Poelvoorde (GP), Dr Anita Berlin (GP), Kajal Shah (Practice Manager), Ruth Dar (PPG Member), Lurleen Johnson (PPG Member), Louise Sless (PPG Member), Kusam Pal (PPG Member), Michael Adeyeye (PPG Member), David Scanlon (PPG Member), Neil Taub (PPG Member).

 Minutes from the last meeting